clastix/kamaji/docs/content/reference/api.md

 pod labels will be ignored.
 The default value is empty.
 The same key is forbidden to exist in both matchLabelKeys and labelSelector.
 Also, matchLabelKeys cannot be set when labelSelector isn't set.
-This is an alpha field and requires enabling MatchLabelKeysInPodAffinity feature gate.<br/>
+This is a beta field and requires enabling MatchLabelKeysInPodAffinity feature gate (enabled by default).<br/>
         </td>
         <td>false</td>
       </tr><tr>